Knot So Simple: A Minimalistic Environment for Spatial Reasoning: KnotGym

 \section{KnotGym}

 Intuitively, knots are ropes whose ends are joined.
-In \knotgym, actors manipulate such objects in a continuous 3D space by pulling on specific points in the rope (i.e., exerting force at a location), without breaking the continuity of the rope.
+In \knotgym, agents manipulate such objects in a continuous 3D space by pulling on specific points in the rope (i.e., exerting force at a location), without breaking the continuity of the rope.
 Each knot is embedded in 3D space.
 The 3D coordinates of a knot are its \emph{configuration}.
 Each episode has a topological goal expressed by an underlying Gauss code.
 The goal is specified via an exemplar placed in the environment, adjacent to the manipulated knot.
 The goal of each episode is to manipulate an initial knot configuration, via a series of actions, such that the final knot has the goal Gauss code (\autoref{fig:gauss-code}).
-The agent in \knotgym does not have access to the world state or the Gauss code representing the goal, but instead receives visual observations. \autoref{tab:terms} summarizes key terms. \knotgym implements the Gymnasium interface~\citep{towers2024gymnasium} for ease of use. \autoref{app:env-implementation} provides implementation details.
+The agent in \knotgym does not have access to the world state or the Gauss code representing the goal, but instead receives visual observations only, reflecting our research interest in visual spatial reasoning. \knotgym can be easily extended to reveal those signals to the agent as well.